 Search Results

-103 items found for ""
+101 items found for ""

-Other Pages (82)
+Other Pages (80)

 - DOVE Inc | Ending Domestic Violence | Massachusetts

 This is a paragraph.
 Use this area to add any information you want to share w DOVE's HOLIDAY ASSISTANC E PROGRAM HELP SUPPORT FAMILIES AFFECTED BY DOMESTIC VIOLENCE Adopt a family Host a donation drive Donate gift cards Donate items for the shelter SIGN UP TO DONATE HERE by December 9 Questions THANK YOU!
 To our guests, donors, and auction winners, thank you for your generous donations!
-See event photos HERE Domestic Violence Ended Mission Hope, healing, safety, social change.
+See event PHOTOS HERE See brief VIDEO recap HERE Domestic Violence Ended Mission Hope, healing, safety, social change.
 Working together to end domestic and partner violence.
 DOVE is here.
 Our advocates work tirelessly to provide safe, calm, and caring support.
 All services are free and confidential.
 GET SUPPORT GIVE TODAY SIGN UP FOR OUR NEWSLETTER DOVE to Transform Group Shelter Life to Independent Apartment Living Launches new Housing & Economic Empowerment Program to aide dozens more seeking safe housing DOVE Awarded $150,000 Cummings Grant Quincy nonprofit receives 3 years of funding from Cummings Foundation DOVE Annual Report For fiscal year ending June 30, 2023 2,479 Clients Served Through our Community-Based Advocacy Services, Children's Clinical Services, Civilian Domestic Violence Advocacy Services, Legal Advocacy Services, Quincy/Dedham District Court Outreach Services, and 24-Hour Hotline Calls 16 Adults / 13 Children 365 Days/Year Sheltered Our Emergency Shelter supports program participants to ground themselves after crisis or a period of homelessness.
 DOVE Support Staff helped to ensure the safety of program participants 365 days/year 24/7, while Advocates assisted participants to seek transitional and/or permanent housing and economic stability beyond shelter 4,892 Community Members Engaged Through Outreach Presentations and Trainings, YouthSpeak Presentations on Dating Abuse, and YouthSpeak Peer Educators in High School Programs Get Support : DOVE's Programs and Services 24-Hour Hotline : 617.471.1234 Community Advocacy and Counseling : 617.770.4065 ext.
 300 Legal Advocacy : 617.
 770.4065 ext.
 400 SafeLink (MA Statewide Hotline) : 877.785.2020 Email : info@dovema.org Subscribe to DOVE's Newsletter Sign me up!
 I’d like to receive news and updates.
 First name Last name Email Submit Follow Us On Social Media!
 DOVE Affirms Black Lives Matter , Stands Against Anti-Asian Violence , & Advocates For Reproductive Justice

 Blog Posts (9)